Bring a new puppy home is a thrilling experience, but if you don't have

 How long does it take for vaccine to work?

 do not stimulate immunity immediately after they are administered.
 Once a vaccine is administered, the antigens must be recognized,

 respond to and rememberd by the immune system.
-In mosy animals, disease proctection does not up to 14 days.
-In most cases
+In most animals, disease protection does not up to 14 days.
+In most cases some

-some instances two or more vaccinations must be given to achieve proctection several weeks apart.
-In general, modified live
+instances two or more vaccinations must be given to achieve protection several weeks apart.
+In general, modified live vaccines

 - 6-8 weeks DHPP